 - I miss the tightened lift around my lower face & mouth

 - And I really want my pout back!

 So, what do I think about home microcurrent now?

 I can see my results from microcurrent are more pronounced than I had first thought.
 I now appreciate the tightening effect, lift and volume, but also the extra hydration and how it clears blemishes, bumps, and blackheads.
 And keeps them away.
 But my results are subtle.

 So, it’s not only about collagen and elastin.
 But all my skin’s health.
-And this means perky, energetic cells, busy building, repairing, and removing harmful cell waste and oxidants.
-And because these bad things age my skin, home microcurrent may help to help fight them.
+And this means perky, energetic cells, busy building, repairing and removing harmful cell waste and oxidants.
+And because these bad things age my skin, home microcurrent helps to help fight them.

 However, it’s still rather a lot of effort.
 But now I know home microcurrent won’t lift my saggy under-chin, I’d simply focus on clear, hydrated, and healthy skin.
 So, I’d happily spend less time on it.
 Nuface’s 5-minute basic routine after my red light mask should do the trick.

 Once I’m done testing a few other devices, maybe I’ll go back to it.

 When you shop via my links I earn a small commission (your price stays the same).
 I really appreciate your support 🙏!

 CurrentBody voucher code